 I anticipate an average holding period of three years, with the greatest of the group being held for at least a decade.
 I believe you can and should run a broad, diversified portfolio of stocks, if you have the time and the team to do so -- like the team we have here at the Fool and within our Hidden Gems community.

 Finding the next prospect

-Peter Lynch created loads of millionaires with his Fidelity Magellan Fund -- investors who went on to live comfortably, send their kids to college, and give generously to deserving charities.
+Lynch created loads of millionaires with Fidelity Magellan -- investors who went on to live comfortably, send their kids to college, and give generously to deserving charities.

 You might be surprised to hear that he thinks you can succeed at stock investing without devoting your whole life to financial statement analysis.
 He's outlined a method whereby the total research time to find a stock "equals a couple hours."
 And he doesn't think you need to check back on your stocks but once a quarter.
 Doing more than that might lead to needless hyperactive trading that wears down your portfolio with transaction costs and taxes.

 Motley Fool Hidden Gems practices each and every one of these Lynchian precepts.
 If this is how you like to invest, I guarantee you'll love our newsletter service.
 Try it free for 30 days, and if you don't absolutely love it, you can cancel without paying a tin-lizzy nickel.

 The next 10-bagger is out there.
 Good luck finding it!